You are here

 Benzing's Luther bibliography has been checked against the Princeton holdings; see: Josef Benzing.
 Lutherbibliographie.
 Verzeichnis der gedruckten Schriften Martin Luthers bis zu dessen Tod.
 (Baden-Baden, 1966) [(ExB) 3471.2.016].

 Also not to be overlooked are Luther pamphlets mixed in with a collection of Reformation and pre-Reformation pamphlets acquired by the Library in the 1870's as part of the Trendelenburg Collection.
 A bibliographically detailed listing as well as an historical account of these pamphlets is given in: William Warner Bishop.
 German Reformation Pamphlets in Princeton University Library (Princeton, 1904) [Ex 1580.152.01].
 (Pamphlet is an offprint from the Princeton University Bulletin Vol. XV, No. 3, pp. 183-199.)
 The Ex copy is annotated with the call numbers of the pamphlets covered by the list.
 Also, at end, is a list, with call numbers, of 12 pamphlets not on Bishop's printed inventory as well as a list of 4 imperfect pamphlets.
-Full text of this pamphlet is also available at http://libweb2.princeton.edu/rbsc2/libraryhistory/1904_Bishop.pdf.
+Scan of the University of Michigan copy of this pamphlet is available at http://libweb2.princeton.edu/rbsc2/libraryhistory/1904_Bishop.pdf.

 Final note: call numbers for many Luther pamphlets are: (Ex) 1580.152 (14 vol.) and (Ex) 3471.2.399 (15 vol.)